microsoft/code-with-engineering-playbook/Engineering/Templates/PullRequestTemplate.md

 -------------------------------------
 * [ ] I have followed the guidelines in [Contributing as Developers](https://github.com/microsoft/code-with-engineering-playbook/blob/master/CONTRIBUTING.md)
-* [ ] Have I added an explanation of what my changes do and why I would like you to include them?
+* [ ] I have added an explanation of what my changes do and why I would like you to include them
 * [ ] I have updated the documentation accordingly.
 * [ ] I have added tests to cover my changes.
 * [ ] All new and existing tests passed.